Associate Professor | Team Head+61 7 3845 3850

 Dr James Roberts leads the Brain Modelling Group at QIMR Berghofer.
 He joined the Institute in 2010 after obtaining his PhD in physics at the University of Sydney.
-His research lies broadly in the field of computational neuroscience, at the intersection of physics, mathematics, neuroscience, and neurology.
+Most of his research lies broadly in the field of computational neuroscience, at the intersection of physics, mathematics, neuroscience, and neurology.
 Dr Roberts employs a multidisciplinary approach that combines computational and analytical methods with clinical electrophysiological and neuroimaging data, to tackle complex problems in neuroscience and brain health.
+Since late 2020, the Brain Modelling Group has branched out into modelling COVID-19 epidemiology.
+The team is modelling how COVID-19 spreads through the population, focusing on the best ways to mitigate potential outbreaks in Queensland.

 Dr Roberts models and analyses brain structure and dynamics in health and disease.
 This work currently follows two major themes: developing new diagnostic methods for neonatal brain health and modelling large-scale brain activity across the lifespan.